Across the Lake Swim

 Skaha Lake is historically known as Dog Lake, but the local meaning is “horse”.
 It is one of the wonderful British Columbia fresh water lakes in the Okanagan Valley.
 It lies between the south end of the city of Penticton and Okanagan Falls, B.C.

-4.5km: There is a 2.5hr cut-off time.All 11.8km swimmers are tracked by GPS.
+11.8km: There is an overall cut off time of 6.5 hrs.All 11.8km swimmers are tracked by GPS.
 Participants will receive a link so their progress can be tracked in real time by friends and family.

 Support Craft